Add to collection

 • + Create new collection

-• Students do not arrive in the classroom as blank slates.
-They’ve been exposed to the world around them and may have created their own explanations for how the world works.
+• Students do not arrive in the classroom as "blank slates".
+They have diverse experiences of the world around them and often have created their own explanations for how the world works.
 Educational research shows that, as students learn more about their physical environment, they tend to interpret any new information from the viewpoint of these existing ideas and beliefs.
 These existing ideas and beliefs may be significantly different from accepted scientific viewpoints (Palmer, 2001).

 Osborne (1981) writes, “We believe that children’s non-scientific ideas are not loosely held, isolated misconceptions but are part of a firm and self-consistent viewpoint.
 If we wish to modify children’s views to make them more scientific then it would appear to us that we need to focus children’s attention very clearly on the differences between their views and the scientific viewpoint.”

-Fries-Gaither (2008) states, “Some of the misconceptions regarding states and changes of matter can actually be viewed as part of a developmental process.
-As children age, they are better able to understand states of matter, particularly the more abstract concept of a gas.
+Fries-Gaither (2008) states, “Some of the misconceptions regarding states and changes of matter1 can actually be viewed as part of a developmental process.
+As children age, they are better able to understand states of matter2, particularly the more abstract concept of a gas.
 Students also develop over the years a better understanding of the conservation of matter like water.”

 This resource introduces common student alternative conceptions about changes and states of matter as they relate to water.
 It is important that teachers are aware of these during a sequence of lessons so students have a chance to begin changes in their thinking as the sequence progresses.